 Rating/Warning: Mature Audiences ONLY!
 This will eventually be slash, meaning they're gay and may have some dark themes later on.
 There will be a few other warning but I will post those as they are needed.
 Wouldn't want to spoil the surprise!
 This story takes place after the 2007 Transformers Movie so some spoilers may occur.

-Notice: This is a DAILY LIFE FIC!
+HATERS RANT: This fic was written by me FOR ME!
+I thought it might be nice to share.
+If you enjoy it, I'm glad you did, if you didn't, I hope you find what you are looking for in other fics and I did not force you to waste your time.
+I myself have gotten half way through stories at over a hundred pages and drop them because the author diverged into something that was not a good fit for me.
+I did not go back and yell at the author however for wasting my time.
+I gave it a try, it gave me some ideas, I could have hit back at anytime.
+There is no excuse blaming the person who the story you decied to click on.
+This is the INTERNET.
+Not lifetime books.
+This is a DAILY LIFE FIC!
 Yes there is an underlining plot but this is more my way of writing how I think the Autobots and others go through everyday life... you know, as only giant alien robots on a new planet can.
 So there are many chapters that were written just because I myself wanted to see it written and read it myself.
-Please also not that it is in the HUMOR section!
+Please also note that it is in the HUMOR section!
 There is stupidity just for the sake of stupidity!
 If this bothers you or annoys you then I am sorry for it.
 I own nothing so feel free to write you own version!
-I will not go after you for stealing or whatnot.
+I will not go after you for stealing an idea or whatnot.
 This is suppose to be fun for all so have at it!

 STORY NOTES:please read before the story!

-Revenge of the Fallen does not pertain to this fic!
+Revenge of the Fallen or any following movie sequels do not pertain to this fic!
 This is purely 2007 movie based!

 Ages converted to human equivalent-